RobinSetsuna/Code-Warehouse/Bank-Simulate-System/README.md

 #### Note
 "vip.dat" is the file for storing VIP info.
 Please use "输入VIP客户资料" to input extra client info, and "读取VIP客户资料" to display exsiting client info.<br/>
 The demo program is in Debug folder.
-Please click "银行营业厅模拟系统动画版" to see the demo.
+Please click "demo.exe" to see the demo.
 "Output" is the log file.<br/>
 If you want to open the project in VC6, you need to install the EasyX library first.